How Does Technology Impact Car Accident Investigations?

 The information obtained from electronic modules benefits car accident investigations by uncovering certain aspects of a crash.
 For example, the data recorded can help show a person’s driving style before the accident and any significant braking or lack of it before and at impact.

 Video has had a game-changing effect on accident investigation and reconstruction in recent years.
 Dashcams help reconstruct accidents, especially if they occur in the camera view.
-The footage they collect can help confirm the driver that was at fault.
+Kevin Crockett, a personal injury lawyer at the Crockett Law Group, says” the footage they collect can help confirm the driver that was at fault.”
 For example, the video can clearly show the driver that changed into another’s lane.

 Surveillance technologies are being mounted across more public spaces, highways, intersections, business offices, warehouses, and homes.
 Video quality has increased massively over the years.
 As a result, surveillance videos have become a critical part of accident investigations.
 People check the area around accident sites to look for any possible surveillance footage that could have captured an accident.